Prospect research is an important tool for higher ed offices. Follow this guide to learn how it can support your fundraising efforts.

 However, depending on your fundraising goals, you may adjust this focus.
 For instance, while searching for ideal donors to support your on-campus art museum’s peer-to-peer fundraising campaign, you may focus on recent art school graduates who have less income but a stronger connection to your cause.

-4 Strategies for Conducting Prospect Research
+4 Best Practices for Conducting Prospect Research

 1. Set clear goals.